 A blended query rewrite provider takes as an input a search query and produces a list of query rewrite suggestions.

-The blended query rewrite provider generates suggestions by applying many individual query rewrite providers in series to a query.
+The blended query rewrite provider generates suggestions by applying many individual query rewrite providers to a query.
 The sequence in which query rewrite providers are applied to a query is encoded in a query rewrite policy.
 Policies differ between query types.
 A policy application engine component selects which policy to apply to a given query based on the cluster to which a query belongs.

 The policy application engine uses a machine-learning algorithm to assign a query to a cluster based on query features.
 The policy generation engine generates policies and trains the clustering algorithm used by the policy application engine offline based on training data sets and query logs.

-There can be many different ways to try to put together a query to find information through a search engine.
-The query suggestions or refinements that search engines offer do have the potential to make searches easier for searchers.
+There can be many different ways to put together a query to find information through a search engine.
+The query suggestions or refinements that search engines offer can make searches easier for searchers.

 They can also provide ideas for people who are creating the content for web pages on related words and topics that they might want to consider for the pages of their sites.
 Knowing about some of the search suggestion strategies that a search engine like Yahoo might try to use can give some insight into why certain suggestions may have been offered to searchers.